Smassinga/Stockwise/README.md

 This template includes built-in detection for missing CSS variables between your Tailwind config and CSS files.

+## Brand Kit

+This project includes a StockWise Concept C Brand Kit implementation.
+For instructions on how to generate icons and use the brand assets, see [BRAND_KIT_INSTRUCTIONS.md](BRAND_KIT_INSTRUCTIONS.md).

 ## Features

 - **CSS Variable Detection**: Automatically detects if CSS variables referenced in `tailwind.config.cjs` are defined in `src/index.css`